weichaozeng/TextCtrl/README.md

 ```

 ### 3. Text Accuracy
-Acc and NED are used to evaluate the text accuracy of edited result, with the offical code and checkpoint in [clovaai/deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark).
+ACC and NED are used to evaluate the text accuracy of edited result, with the offical code and checkpoint in [clovaai/deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark).

 ## Citation